-Investments: The Company currently invests its excess cash in bank certificates of deposit (CD's) that are fully insured by the Federal Deposit Insurance Corporation (FDIC) with a term of not more than three years.
+Investments: The Company currently invests its excess cash in bank certificates of deposit ("CD's") that are fully insured by the Federal Deposit Insurance Corporation ("FDIC)" with a term of not more than three years.
 CD's with original maturities of more than three months are reported as held-to-maturity investments and are recorded at amortized cost, which approximates fair value due to the negligible risk of changes in value due to interest rates.
 The maturity dates of our CD's are as follows:

-Se September 30, ptember 30,
+Se eptember 30, Sej September 30,

-2014 2013
+2015 2014

-Less than one year \$ 6,632,000 \$ 5,992,000
+Less than one year \$ 7,925,000 \$ 6,632,000

-1-3 years 8,302,000 6,770,000
+1-3 years 8,290,000 8,302,000

-Total \$ 14,934,000 \$ 12,762,000
+Total \$ 16,215,000 \$ 14,934,000

 Accounts Receivable: Credit is extended based on the evaluation of a customer's financial condition and collateral is generally not required.
 Accounts that are outstanding longer than the contractual payment terms are considered past due.
 The Company does not charge interest on past due receivables.
 The Company determines its allowance by considering a number of factors, including the length of time trade receivables are past due, the Company's previous loss history, the customer's current ability to pay its obligation to the Company, and the condition of the general economy and the industry as whole.
 The Company writes off accounts receivable when they become uncollectible; payments subsequently received on such receivables are credited to the allowance for doubtful accounts.

-The allowance for doubtful accounts was \$97,950 at both September 30, 2014 and September 30, 2013.
+The allowance for doubtful accounts activity for the years ended September 30, 2015, 2014 and 2013 is as follows: